harikrut/featured-image-with-url/README.txt

 **Maybe Not.** Plugin is works fine with most of themes but as you know Featured image is depends on themes So, This plugin may not work for some highly customized themes which are using non-extensible functions like `wp_get_attachment_url`.
 **Please feel free to create ticket [Here](https://wordpress.org/support/plugin/featured-image-with-url) if this plugin not working well for you. we would be happy to help you**

-== Screenshots ==

-1. Fill the URL field with External Image URL and Click Preview button
-2. Image will be shown there.
-3. Featured Image with URL at front-end.
-4. WooCommerce Product Featured image by external URL & Product Gallery from External URLs
-5. Front-end view of WooCommerce Product page which uses Featured image by URL
-6. Settings Panel

 == Changelog ==